Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Literature Review Methodology

 \subsection{Survey Scope}

-Positioned at the intersection of computer vision and human-computer interaction, this work sets out to map the evolving landscape of vision-based hand gesture recognition.
-By distilling the most impactful recent contributions, it seeks to clarify the field’s current trajectory and highlight its most pressing research needs.
-The review is structured around five foundational pillars: \begin{itemize} \item Advanced deep learning \textbf{methods} introduced in recent literature; \item Benchmark \textbf{datasets} employed across various VHGR tasks; \item Established \textbf{evaluation metrics} used to measure system effectiveness; \item Key \textbf{challenges} that continue to shape the research agenda; \item Innovative \textbf{solutions} and future directions aimed at overcoming existing limitations. \end{itemize}
+This work sets out to map the evolving landscape of VHGR.
+By distilling the most impactful recent contributions, it seeks to clarify the field's current trajectory and highlight its most pressing research needs.
+The review is structured around five foundational pillars, which are crucial for answering the research questions, as mentioned in the previous section (Section \ref{sec:intro}): \begin{itemize}[leftmargin=*] \item Advanced deep learning \textbf{methods} introduced in recent literature; \item Benchmark \textbf{datasets} employed across various VHGR tasks; \item Established \textbf{evaluation metrics} used to measure the effectiveness of the proposed solutions; \item Key \textbf{challenges} that continue to shape the research agenda; \item Innovative \textbf{solutions} and \textbf{future directions} designed to address current limitations. \end{itemize}